-- By securing contract manufacturing organizations, or CMOs, as partners during Stage 2 of our manufacturing strategy early on for both vector and cell manufacturing.
+•By securing contract manufacturing organizations, or CMOs, as partners during Stage 2 of our manufacturing strategy early on for both vector and cell manufacturing.
 We plan to prioritize potential partners who are qualified to, and have an established track record of, the commercial production of vector and cell products.
-We believe this allows us to make one change in our supply partners during an early period of clinical development to facilitate in vitro comparability testing and clinical validation, prior to controlled clinical studies. - 2.
-By licensing the cell manufacturing process used for our planned Phase 1 DSG3-CAART first-in-human study from Penn.
+We believe this allows us to make one change in our supply partners during an early period of clinical development to facilitate in vitro comparability testing and clinical validation, prior to controlled clinical studies.
+As part of this strategy, in January 2021, we initiated a collaboration with WuXi to serve as our cell processing manufacturing partner for our MusCAARTesTM trial.
+Engineering runs confirming successful technology transfer of our manufacturing process have been completed in preparation for the MusCAARTesTM trial.
+In December 2021, we entered into a license and supply agreement with Oxford Biomedica to supply lentiviral vector for the clinical and commercial development of our DSG3-CAART candidate.

+• By licensing the cell manufacturing process used for our Phase 1 DSG3-CAART first-in-human study from Penn.
 This is allowing us the time to understand the process used in order to reduce the chance of changes that may impact comparability.

-In addition to Stage 2, and contingent on sufficient clinical evidence from our planned DesCAARTesTM trial, we are further planning to pursue Stage 3 in manufacturing supply.
-During Stage 3, we plan to build, qualify and run our own manufacturing facility.
-We believe this additional stage will enable full control of continuous improvement, product development and commercial supply for products arising from our CABA platform.
-Our Chief Executive Officer and Executive Vice President, Science and Technology have both, in prior roles, built and led organizations that have constructed and commissioned cell therapy facilities.
+In addition to Stage 2, and contingent on sufficient clinical evidence from our planned clinical trials, we are further planning to pursue Stage 3 in manufacturing supply.
+During Stage 3, we plan to lease, build, qualify and run our own manufacturing facility, or establish a strategic partnership to leverage the partner's manufacturing expertise.
+We believe this additional stage will enable full control of continuous improvement, product development and commercial supply for products arising from our CABATM platform.